 The majestic and awe-inspiring Mount Kinabalu is the highest peak in South East Asia, standing at 4,101m above sea level.
 A designated World Heritage Site, it boasts a diverse array of unique flora and fauna including rare orchids, pitcher plants, and the Rafflesia, the largest flower in the world.

 Mount Kinabalu is extremely climber-friendly with the standard climb being via the Kinabalu Summit Trail.
-The use of a mountain guide is compulsory and most climbers take two days, with an overnight break at Laban Rata after a 6 km trek.
+The use of a mountain guide is compulsory and most climbers take two days, with an overnight break at Laban Rata after a 6 km hike.
 The final attack, a further 3 km including climbs along steep rock faces aided by a fixed rope, to Low’s Peak takes place in the early hours of the second day in order to catch the spectacular sunrise at the summit.

 Laban Rata is a welcome sight and perfect pit stop after your first day's climbing.
 Please note that a stay here can only be booked through Scott Dunn as part of an itinerary with at least seven nights accommodation in total.